Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 All the Australian government has to do is tell Novavax when to drop them off.

-When it comes to the UK, there’s been talk of Sanofi distributing there…
+Regarding the UK, there’s been talk of Sanofi distributing there…

 It’s right there in the first example of a lunar cycle.